Nostromos/port-authority/README.md

 - The server implements HTTP/1.1 from scratch without using Go's built-in HTTP server
 - Each connection is handled in its own goroutine for concurrency
 - The implementation follows CodeCrafters stages progressively

-## Contributing

-This is a learning project built for the CodeCrafters challenge.
-Feel free to explore the code and learn from the implementation!

 ## License